EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # EDHOC in OSCORE {#edhoc-in-oscore}

-This approach consists in sending the EDHOC message 3 inside an OSCORE message (i.e., an OSCORE protected CoAP message).
+This approach consists in sending EDHOC message_3 inside an OSCORE protected CoAP message.

-The resulting OSCORE + EDHOC request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports the EDHOC message 3.
+The resulting EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports EDHOC message_3.

-As the EDHOC message 3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.
+Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it has to be transported in the CoAP payload.

-In particular, the payload of the OSCORE + EDHOC request is formatted as a CBOR sequence of two CBOR byte strings: the EDHOC message 3 and the OSCORE ciphertext of the original OSCORE Request, in this order, both encoded as CBOR byte strings.
+In particular, the payload of the EDHOC + OSCORE request is formatted as a CBOR sequence {{RFC8742}} composed of two CBOR byte strings in the following order.
+The first CBOR byte string has as value EDHOC message_3.
+The second CBOR byte string has as value the OSCORE ciphertext of the original OSCORE Request.

-Note that the OSCORE ciphertext is not computed over the EDHOC message 3, which is not protected by OSCORE.
+Note that the OSCORE ciphertext is not computed over EDHOC message_3, which is not protected by OSCORE.
 That is, the client first prepares the OSCORE Request as in {{fig-non-combined}}.
-Then, it reformats the payload to include also the EDHOC message 3, as defined above.
-The result is the OSCORE + EDHOC request to send.
+Then, it reformats the payload to include also EDHOC message_3, as defined above.
+The result is the EDHOC + OSCORE request to send.

-The usage of this approach is indicated by a signalling information in the OSCORE + EDHOC request, which can be either a new EDHOC Option (see {{sign-1}}) or the OSCORE Option with a particular Flag Bit set (see {{sign-2}}).
+The usage of this approach is indicated by a signalling information in the EDHOC + OSCORE request.
+This can be either a new EDHOC Option (see {{sign-1}}) or a particular Flag Bit set in the OSCORE Option (see {{sign-2}}).

 When receiving such a request, the Server needs to perform the following processing, in addition to the EDHOC, OSCORE and CoAP processing:

-1. Check the signalling information to identify that this is an OSCORE + EDHOC request.
+1. Check the signalling information to identify that this is an EDHOC + OSCORE request.

-2. Extract the EDHOC message 3 from the payload of the OSCORE + EDHOC request, as the value of the first CBOR byte string in the CBOR sequence.
+2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the value of the first CBOR byte string in the CBOR sequence.

-3. Execute the EDHOC processing on the EDHOC message 3, including verifications and the OSCORE Security Context derivation.
+3. Execute the EDHOC processing on EDHOC message_3, including verifications and the OSCORE Security Context derivation, as per Section 5.4 and Section 7.2.1 of {{I-D.ietf-lake-edhoc}}, respectively.

-4. Extract the OSCORE ciphertext from the payload of the OSCORE + EDHOC request, as the value of the second CBOR byte string in the CBOR sequence.
+4. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.
 Then, set the CoAP payload of the request to the extracted ciphertext.

-5. Decrypt and verify the OSCORE protected CoAP request resulting from step 4, as defined by OSCORE.
+5. Decrypt and verify the OSCORE protected CoAP request resulting from step 4, as per Section 8.2 of {{RFC8613}}.

 6. Process the CoAP request resulting from step 5.

-The following sections expand on the two ways of signalling that the EDHOC message is transported in the OSCORE message.
+The following sections expand on the two ways of signalling that EDHOC message_3 is transported in the EDHOC + OSCORE request.

 ## Signalling in a New EDHOC Option {#sign-1}

 <!-- Malisa preferred option -->

-One way to signal that the Server has to extract and process the EDHOC message 3 before processing the OSCORE protected CoAP request is to use a new CoAP Option, called the EDHOC Option and defined in this section.
+One way to signal that the Server has to extract and process EDHOC message_3 before processing the OSCORE protected CoAP request is to use a new CoAP Option, called the EDHOC Option and defined in this section.

 The EDHOC Option has the properties summarized in {{fig-edhoc-option}}, which extends Table 4 of {{RFC7252}}.
 The option is Critical, Safe-to-Forward, and part of the Cache-Key.
 The option MUST occur at most once and is always empty.
 If any value is sent, the value is simply ignored.
-The option is intended only for CoAP requests and is of Class U for OSCORE.
+The option is intended only for CoAP requests and is of Class U for OSCORE {{RFC8613}}.

 ~~~~~~~~~~~
 +-----+---+---+---+---+-------+--------+--------+---------+